StackVista/stackstate-docs/configure/topology/proxy-for-event-handlers.md

 StackState can be configured to use a proxy for event handlers.
 When client proxy settings are configured for http or https in the StackState `application_stackstate.conf` file, these will be used by all event handlers.
 No further changes are required in the event handler script.

-## Configure proxies for event handlers
+## Configure a proxy for event handlers

 To use a proxy for event handlers, http and/or https `client.proxy` details must be added to the `akka` section of the StackState `application.conf` file.